 We make investment decisions with a long-term view.
 We avoid allowing short-term economic, news or political events to affect long-term strategies.
 We do not believe anyone can accurately and consistently predict short-term stock market or interest rate movements.
 So we focus on the potential long-range value inherent in the ownership of any security.

 The asset allocation of a client’s portfolio is based on a variety of factors.
 The most important is to own securities that meet a client’s objectives, providing the objectives are sound and expectations reasonable.
 Within that framework, we help determine what mix of investment classes (stocks, bonds and cash) will best achieve a client’s goals.

 A prerequisite for any stock investment is to understand exactly what a company does or makes, and how it makes money.
 Among other factors, we look for strong management; good track records of increasing earnings, revenues and dividends; good prospects for continuing increases in earnings, revenues and dividends; strong balance sheets (particularly with low debt); products and services that will continue to be in demand; and dominance within respective industries.

-We select bonds to fulfill a client’s objectives of safety, liquidity and/or income; or because we think they offer a better investment opportunity than stocks in particular market environments.
+We select bonds and other fixed income securities to fulfill a client’s objectives of safety, liquidity and/or income; or because we believe they offer a better investment opportunity than stocks in particular market environments.
 We do not predict interest rate movements.
 So maturities of bonds are laddered (that is, the bonds mature in different years) to reduce interest rate risk.
-We primarily buy U.S. Treasuries, agency bonds, investment grade corporate bonds, municipal bonds and preferred stocks, depending on after-tax yields.
+We primarily buy U.S. Treasurys, agency bonds, investment grade corporate bonds, municipal bonds and preferred stocks, depending on after-tax yields.

 Portfolios are regularly evaluated for individual holdings, cash availability, balance between asset classes, diversity of companies and industry groups, size of positions and tax management.